MCP-Scorecard

 Good contribution areas:

-• new deterministic rules with tests
+- new deterministic checks with tests

-• reporter improvements that preserve stable output
+stdiotransport hardening- reporter improvements that preserve stable output

-• docs and reproducible validation cases
+- reproducible validation cases

 License